 Understanding the production process

-Nightswim, never compromising its core values, sourced for the right factory causing a delay in the projected launch date.
+Nightswim, never compromising its core values, sourced for the right factory in Los Angeles.
 This all was taken as a realignment kick to find an even fairer operating business which was a huge success.
 The garment manufacturer located in the pinata district of downtown Los Angeles is a hidden gem that prides themselves in high-quality craftsmanship with a strong ethos built in sustainable and ethical practices.
 Their services reflect towards a progressive movement taking care of its operators, reducing waste and rejecting unhealthy working conditions, fighting low wages and unethical practices.